farnswj1/DDoS_Simulator/README.md

-# DDoSS Simulator
+# DDoS Simulator
-This project simulates a DDoSS on a mock server using Docker, Django, MySQL, Redis, and Nginx.
+This project simulates a DDoS on a mock server using Docker, Django, MySQL, Redis, and Nginx.

 ## Setup
 The project uses the following: